TrustedKeep/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 Please provide a clear and concise description of the changes in this pull request.

 Explain the what and the why.
 What problem does this solve?
 What new functionality does it add?

+---

 ## Related Issues

-Please link to any relevant issues or tickets here.
+Please link to any relevant jira tickets here.

 - Closes #
 - References #

+---

-## Type of change
+## Type of Change

 Please check the type of change that this PR introduces.